mbucchia/dr2vrfix-openxr/README.md

 Download from [here](https://github.com/mbucchia/dr2vrfix-openxr/releases/download/0.1/dr2vrfix-openxr.zip).

+Special thanks to Guus for testing the fix with OpenComposite and OpenXR Toolkit on HP Reverb G2!

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.

 ## How does it work?